A multi-fidelity approach coupling parameter space reduction and non-intrusive POD with application to structural optimization of passenger ship hulls: Reduced order models

 where $y_i^q = f_q (x_i^q)$, and $q=1$ stands for the lowest fidelity.
 Let $\pi:\R^M\times\R\rightarrow\R^M$ be the map projecting the data onto the first $m$ coordinates corresponding to the input parameters.
 We assume the following hierarchical structure:

 so that we only need a small number of high-fidelity data with respect to the low-fidelity ones.
 The hierarchy is due to the autoregressive nature of the method.
-The key step is to assign to each fidelity model $f_{q}$ a Gaussian process defined by the mean field $m_{q}$, and by the kernel $k_{q}$, as follows:
+The key step is to assign to each fidelity model $f_{q}$ a Gaussian process defined by the mean field $m_{q}$, and by the kernel $k_{q}$, as follows: \RB{ } where $\epsilon\sim\mathcal{N}(0, \sigma^{2})$ is a noise term and